hackclub/hackclub/workshops/weather_grapher/README.md

 We're finally done with the HTML!
 It's time to tackle the Javascript.

-# JS Part
+# JavaScript
+Yay!
+Now that we've finished writing HTML, it's time to start making it work with JavaScript.

 ## Setting up the Chart
 To get started with the Chart.js library, head on over to the documentation [here](https://www.chartjs.org/docs/latest/).
 You'll see a starter template for us to use.
-Copy only the `ctx` and `myChart` variables and paste it in your Javascript file.
+Copy only the `ctx` and `myChart` variables.
+Then, navigate to the `script.js` file on the left side of your repl and paste those two variables in.
 This code creates a `Chart` object which we store in the variable `myChart`.
 The first argument in the constructor must be a drawing context that refers to the HTML canvas element that we want to draw to, which is the `ctx` variable.

 Change `myChart` variable to be a `let` variable and the `ctx` to a `const` variable, since we want to avoid using `var` to declare variables because of [ES6 conventions](https://javascript.info/var).
 The second argument in the constructor is an object with data that specifies how our chart will look like.
 Because we want our graph to start off empty, do the following: